Obznana: Aftermath

 During the first three weeks after the proclamation of Obznana, thousands of communists and their sympathizers were arrested, beaten or even killed by the police.
 Just in Belgrade, more than a thousand people were arrested, many of whom were then sentenced to prison and internally exiled to the place of birth.
 On 1 January 1921, police killed communist activist Stjepan Supanc in Vukovar.
 Many teachers, professors and other public workers who were accused of communist activity were fired.
 Only the communist members of the Constituent Assembly, Communist Mayors and city councilors were spared from arrest, at least until July 1921.

 On 29 June 1921, bricklayer Spasoje Stejić attempted to assassinate regent Alexander in Belgrade using a bomb, but failed.
 Stejić was a member of secret communist group called "Pelagićevci".
 On 21 July 1921 in Delnice, carpenter Alija Alijagić assassinated then already former Interior Minister Drašković, the main author of the Obznana.
-Alijagić was member of secret youth communist group Crvena pravda (lit.
-'Red Justice') from Zagreb.
+Alijagić was member of secret youth communist group Red Justice from Zagreb.
 Although the CPY leadership condemned those terrorist acts, this gave pretext to the government for even harsher persecution of the CPY.

-On 1 August, the Parliament adopted the Law on the Protection of the State which completely banned CPY and stipulated harsh sentences (including the death sentence) for any kind of communist activity.
-On 2 August, the majority in the Parliament voted to rescind the parliamentary immunity from communist deputies.
-Communist members of the Parliament, who were the leadership of the CPY, were accused of inspiring terrorism and immediately arrested.
-All communist mayors and city councilors were deposed and most of them arrested too.
-This sparked the gradual disintegration of the CPY which needed decades to recover.